-The alteration or extension of a listed building will be expected to reflect the special characteristics of the existing building and be designed either to merge unobtrusively with it or appear as a separate entity.
+The alteration or extension of a historic building will be expected to reflect the special characteristics of the existing building and be designed either to merge unobtrusively with it or appear as a separate entity.
 Materials used in the construction of extensions or alterations must strive to achieve as close a match as possible with the original in their selection and application.

 Unsuitable and inappropriate materials such as plastic and UPVC will not be approved where their use may detract from the character of the building or its setting.
+Proposals for the erection of satellite antennae on listed buildings will only be allowed where the siting and appearance of the antennae does not harm the special historic or architectural interest of the building or its setting.

 The Borough Council will encourage where appropriate, proposals that demonstrate a creative design solution that complements the existing building and respects its historic character and setting.
 A full justification of the proposed works will be required as part of any application and should form part of the heritage statement.